 Wheel heads can succumb to pitting corrosion when the factory coating is chemically attacked or is physically damaged.
 When the factory coat peels off, the underlying metal becomes exposed to air and water.
 This makes the wheel head prone to erosion.

 Pitting is vigorous when the solution on the metal surface is salty.
-Pitting corrosion can also occur when the wheel head poorly maintained and exposed to water droplets.
+Pitting corrosion can also occur when the wheel head is poorly maintained and exposed to water droplets.
 The water droplets react on the wheel head with oxygen, resulting in corrosion.

 Usually, pitting corrosion can be caused by high concentrations of chloride ions(1).
 For instance, seawater has a high concentration of chloride ions due to dissolved sodium chloride.
 Therefore, when you clean your wheel head with seawater, the chloride ions can start the process of pitting.